chamlin/logalyzer/README.md

 # status

-useable
+useable, need to redo status output.

 # todo

+  - redo the stats output for multifile reads

+  - faster with classification doing quick word checks?
+  - R plots
   - use sar stuff
-  - R plots
   - day granularity?  or multiple-hours?
   - event read as more than a single line